Richard Goulooze

-Richard Goulooze (born 16 November 1967) is a Dutch former professional footballer who played as a right back.
+Richard Goulooze (born 16 November 1967) is a Dutch retired footballer who played as a right back.
 Active in the Netherlands, England, and the United States, he made over 350 career league appearances.

 Career

 Born in Alkmaar, Goulooze played for FC Huiswaard, Alkmaarsche Boys, AZ, Heerenveen, Derby County, Cambuur, New England Revolution, NEC and Lisse.
+He was the first ever Dutch player at Derby County.

 After retiring, Goulooze became a businessman, and continued to play master's football.